'Stop Acting Like Pouty Children': Shutdown Messages For Washington

 Many federal workers wrote in and expressed dismay at Congress for holding the country — and people's paychecks "hostage" and for using them, especially the military, as "bargaining chips."

-Some messages were could have come straight out of a kindergarten class: "Stop pointing fingers," "please play nicely," "stop acting like pouty children," and "I don't care who started it."
+Some messages could have come straight out of a kindergarten class: "Stop pointing fingers," "please play nicely," "stop acting like pouty children," and "I don't care who started it."

 Others, anxious about their own paychecks, proposed that Congress' pay be cut until they work out a compromise.